ibm-cloud-docs/solution-tutorials/android-mobile-push-analytics.md

 {: #get_code}

 1. Navigate to [Mobile Dashboard](https://console.bluemix.net/developer/mobile/dashboard) to create your `Project` from the pre-defined `Starter Kits`.

 2. Click on `Starter Kits` and scroll down to select the `Basic` Starter Kit.
     ![](images/solution6/mobile_dashboard.png)

 3. Enter a project name, this can be your app name as well.

 4. Select `Android` as your language.

     ![](images/solution9/create_mobile_project.png)

 5. Click on `Create Project` to scaffold an Android native(Java) App.

 6. A new `Project` will be created under Projects tab on the left pane.

-In the next step, you will add mobile services like push notifications and mobile analytics to accelerate your app.

-## Add Push Notifications and Mobile Analytics services.
-{: #create_cos}

     **Note:** Push Notifications and Mobile Analytics Services should be added with the Basic Starter.
-If **NOT**, flease follow the below steps.

-*Note*: The steps below can also add other value-add services.

-1. Click on `Add Service` and select Mobile to accelerate your app with mobile services.
-Click next to see the available services.
-2. Select `Push Notifications` and the click next.
-3. Select Lite plan and then click `Create` to provision a Push Notifications service.
-To understand the pricing, click on `pricing details`.
-4. Now, you should see Push Notifications service added to your project and the credentials under the service.
-5. To add mobile analytics service, click on `Add Service` and then select the basic plan.
-Once you click `Create,` you should see both the mobile services and the credentials.
+In the next step, you will obtain Apple Push Notification Service (APNs) credentials.

 ## Obtain FCM credentials